What is a cloud server? Describing the features in a cloud vs server comparison

 Category 1.
 Fault tolerance

-Some clouds also offer a way to protect the infrastructure from large-scale failures, such as damage to the power source due to a natural disaster.
-Data can be distributed across multiple availability zones, completely independent segments of the cloud.
-These zones are part of the same infrastructure, but each of them uses its own own computing resources, power supply & cooling systems, etc. A large-scale failure in one availability zone will not affect the operation of the cloud in another zone.
+Some clouds also offer a way to protect infrastructure from large-scale failures, such as power supply damage caused by a natural disaster.
+While such scenarios may seem unlikely, back in September 2024, Central Europe – including Germany – experienced severe floods that damaged local servers for many businesses.
+Fortunately, SIM-Networks data centers are located in a region with a moderate climate.
+Data can be distributed across multiple availability zones – independent segments of the cloud.
+These zones are part of a single infrastructure, but utilize their own computing resources, power supplies, cooling systems etc. As a result, a large-scale failure in one zone does not affect the operation of cloud servers in another zone.

 As a rule, there are fewer physical machines in a cluster than in a cloud.
 Unlike a public cloud, a server cluster is an individual solution that is used by a single client.
 The main job of the cluster is to keep the services running in the event that one or several machines fail, so that a system administrator can quickly fix them.
 In the case of the public cloud, which distributes resources among many users, fault tolerance is also achieved through scale: there are always enough servers for the user to continue working.